 The overwhelming exposure to hyper-sexualized content on and offline in the current culture without a holistic, systematic education that promotes optimal (physical, emotional, and social) health leaves youth vulnerable to facing various risks that impact their future outcomes.

 CDC 2018 reports half of newly diagnosed STI cases diagnosed from the age group 15-24

-Teen sex, teen pregnancy, and poverty are connected to low school attainment and future economic success
+Teen sex is connected to teen pregnancy, poverty, low school attainment, and low future economic success

 There’ a strong correlation between Adverse Childhood Experiences, teen sexual behaviors, and adolescent pregnancy

 Early sexual behaviors set a pattern for later ones

 Teens engaged in sexual risks are more likely to engage in other risky behaviors such as drinking, smoking, and using drugs

 Teen sexual abuse and victimization is more likely to be experienced by youth engaged in teen sex

 Please click here for the related research and citation.